Sabse Bada Rupaiya (1976 film): Plot

 Generous and honest to a fault, multi-millionaire Amit Rai is always ready to lend a helping hand to the needy, even his business associates.
 His employee and close friend, Nekiram, warns him against doing this, but in vain.
-Then hard times visit him and his family, and he loses all his wealth and money, even his palatial home and items therein are to be auctioned.
-All the people he had helped, his business associates, etc. even his fiancee, Sunita, abandons him.
-Penniless, homeless, and with a widowed mother, and an unwed sister, he re-locates near a hill station, to begin life anew and works as labour in an orchard.
-It is there he finds out that his financial ruin did not take place by chance, but it was a deliberate and deceptive plot to rid him of his riches.
+Then hard times befall him and his family, and he loses all his wealth, even his palatial home and items therein are to be auctioned.
+All the people he had helped, his business associates, even his fiancee, Sunita, abandon him.
+Penniless, homeless, and with a widowed mother, and an unwed sister, he re-locates near a hill station, to begin life anew and works as a labourer in an orchard.
+It is there he finds out that his financial ruin did not take place by chance, but it was a deliberate and deceptive plot to rid him of his riches by his friend Nekiram to show him that money is valuable and should not be given in charity in excess amounts.
+Nekiram then returns Amit's company to him.